-For admission into the intake year the Governors will keep a waiting list which we call a Reserve List.
+For admission into the intake year the admission authority will keep a waiting list which we call a Reserve List.

-In this school we will only add to the Reserve List children who have achieved the required standard in the selection tests.
+In this school we will only add to the Reserve List children who have achieved the required standard in the selection tests or have been deemed qualified by the independent appeal panel.